-The Council has produced three guidelines to date.
-They are overarching, general guidelines to be used when sentencing all offences in Scotland.
-We are also currently consulting on our first offence guideline on causing death by driving offences.
-That will act as a template for future offence guidelines we may produce.
+The Council has produced three general guidelines to date.
+These are overarching guidelines to be used when sentencing all offences in Scotland.
+The Council has also produced an offence guideline on causing death by driving.

-The key aims of our guidelines are to provide assistance to judges who often have to make challenging sentencing decisions; to promote consistency and predictability in how sentences are decided across Scotland; and to help the public better understand those sentencing decisions.
-We try to make sure our guidelines are succinct in order to assist busy judges and lawyers, and to use accessible language in order to assist the public.
+The key aims of the guidelines are to provide assistance to judges who often have to make challenging sentencing decisions; to promote consistency and predictability in how sentences are decided across Scotland; and to help the public better understand those sentencing decisions.
+The Council tries to ensure that its guidelines are succinct in order to assist busy judges and lawyers, and to use accessible language in order to assist the public.

-The guidelines are available on our website for a closer look.
+The guidelines are available on the Council website for a closer look.
 Let's look at each one in turn.

-Our first guideline is on the principles and purposes of sentencing.
+The first guideline is on the principles and purposes of sentencing.
 Before November 2018, the purposes of sentencing had never formally been agreed by the courts.
 Preparing this guideline was not a matter of the 12 Council members just sitting down and deciding what they felt these principles and purposes should be, though.
-We conducted research into what exists in other jurisdictions, interviewed the Scottish judiciary, held focus groups with the public and analysed criminal justice statistics.
-We engaged in wide consultation across the justice system including with judges, victims' groups, the legal profession, interest groups and other interested organisations.
-We also looked closely at current sentencing practice.
-After extensive engagement and consultation, we drafted a guideline which applies to the sentencing of all offences in Scotland.
+They conducted research into what exists in other jurisdictions, interviewed the Scottish judiciary, held focus groups with the public and analysed criminal justice statistics.
+The Council also engaged in wide consultation across the justice system including with judges, victims' groups, the legal profession, interest groups and other interested organisations.
+And also looked closely at current sentencing practice.
+After extensive engagement and consultation, a guideline was drafted which applies to the sentencing of all offences in Scotland.